Museums & Historical Sites

 Is entry free?

-What does the museum have on display?
+What is on display?

 Is it suitable for children?